 - Article with TONS of useful links, with tips from what to talk about to, importantly, how to end conversations.

 - Conversations with strangers almost necessarily start with small talk, but you can learn ways to enjoy these conversations more, and to turn them into something deeper.
-Time management guru Laura Vanderkam shares tips learned from small-talk expert Debra Fine.
+Time management guru Laura Vanderkam shares tips learned from small-talk expert Debra Fine, who is also mentioned in this New York Times article with “3 tips to have better conversations” and this podcast

 - Laura Vanderkam’s “7 ways to gracefully exit a conversation”, including having a wingman.